John Elder Robison: Books

 In Look Me in the Eye, Robison describes growing up with no diagnosis of his autism, but aware that he was different, and how he was first diagnosed by a therapist friend when he was 40 years old.
-After writing that book, Robison became active in the planning of autism research and in autism advocacy.
+After writing that book, Robison became active in the planning of autism research and in autistic advocacy.

 Robison is also the author of Be Different (2011), a how-to guide for grown-ups with autism; Raising Cubby (2013), the story of raising his autistic son; and Switched On (2016), which tells the story of his participation as a research subject in brain studies using transcranial magnetic stimulation (TMS) at the Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.

 Automobiles

-Robison runs a successful car specialty shop.
+Since 1987, Robison has run a successful car specialty shop.
 He is the founder of J.E.
 Robison Service Co., Inc. in Springfield, Mass.
-Robison Service is an authorized Bosch Car Service Center that specializes in high-end European automobile service and restoration.
-Robison Service is also part of the Springfield Automotive Complex, which is also home to the TCS Auto Program, a licensed special education high school that teaches life skills in the context of a working commercial auto complex.
-The school is a partnership of Robison and Tri County Schools, a part of Northeast Center for Youth and Families of Easthampton, Mass.
+Robison Service specializes in high-end European automobile service and restoration.
+Robison Service is also part of the Springfield Automotive Complex, which is also home to an automotive training program, an inspection facility for commercial vehicles, general auto service operations, and Action EMS providing backup ambulance services in the Springfield area.
+From 2013-2018 the complex was home to the TCS Auto Program, a licensed special education high school that teaches life skills in the context of a working commercial auto complex.
+The school was a partnership of Robison and Northeast Center for Youth and Families of Easthampton, Mass.
+While that program ended, Robison's complex still supports and employs people with developmental differences.